 This assistance is generally available beginning sometime in May, until funds run out each year.
 This assistance is provided in order to help households avoid utility disconnection or to assist with re-connection.
-Households must be referred by Brown County Human Services and have the disconnection notice papers.
+Once Brown County Human Services is out of all available funding sources for energy assistance, St. Vincent DePaul or The Salvation Army may be able to assist without a referral form.
 Utility assistance is provided on a walk-in basis in the afternoons.
 Assistance is provided via a voucher to WPS.

 Families with minor children who are temporarily homeless and are unable to secure shelter may be eligible for a hotel voucher, for up to 5 nights.
 There must be no friends or family in the area that the family can stay with for this time.
 The family must have a verified plan to move into an apartment within 5 days and have the means to pay their rent in the apartment.
 Hotel vouchers are subject to availability at local hotels.

 Individuals or families can receive furniture or clothing vouchers to The Salvation Army Thrift Store.
 Clothing vouchers are available once every 6 months based on household circumstances and need.
 Furniture vouchers are available once to assist individuals or families moving out of a homeless situation.